-We recently announced New Relic APM Pro as a freely available feature for all sites on the platform.
+New Relic APM Pro is a freely available feature for all sites on the platform in the Performance tier and above.
 We’re excited to do anything we can to help Drupal and WordPress developers build better performing websites, and New Relic APM Pro is the standard.
 Whether you’re new to the platform or not, this post will help you get APM Pro set up on your Pantheon projects.

 Get Up And Running